Employee Handbook Ultimate Guide (+ Free Template)

 - Announcement: Announce that an update has been made to the handbook.
 This can be done in a staff meeting, through email, or via the company intranet.

-- Summary of Changes: Provide a summary of the changes in a format that’s easy to understand.
-Highlight the key points so that employees can quickly grasp what’s new or different.
+- Summary of changes: Provide a summary of the changes in a format that’s easy to understand.
+Highlight the key points so employees can quickly grasp what’s new or different.

-- Make It Accessible: Ensure that the updated handbook is easily accessible to all employees.
+- Make it accessible: Ensure the updated handbook is accessible to all employees.
 If it’s a digital handbook, provide a link.
 If it’s a physical book, make sure new copies are distributed.

 - Reminders: Regularly remind employees about the handbook and its updates, especially the critical ones, so they remain top-of-mind.

 Remember, communication should be clear, open, and two-way.
-Encourage employees to ask questions if they’re unsure about any changes.
+Encourage employees to ask questions if they feel uncertain about any changes.

 Accessibility is crucial when creating and distributing an employee handbook.
 Here’s how you can ensure it: